zsquareplusc/python-msp430-tools/doc/README-msp430-jtag.txt

 ``cat led.txt|msp430-jtag -e -``
     Pipe the data from "cat" to msp430-jtag to erase and program the flash.
     (un*x example, don't forget the dash at the end of the line)

+``msp430-jtag --unlock-bsl --erase 0x1000/2k`` newbsl.a43
+    Write a replacement BSL to a F5x or F6x device.
+This is a dangerous option, if it goes wrong, the device may become inaccessible (JTAG disabled, BSL disabled, no user code running).
+Never write new code without --erase as the BSL would end up being an AND combination of the previous Flash content and the new code, which is certainly not executing properly.
+    Unfortunately does the BSL signature that is checked by the boot code of the CPU not guard against this mistake.
+However, it is allowed to erase but write no new BSL.

+    NOTE: Only do this if you know how to write new BSL code.
+The BSL signature are in the binary must contain the correct data, otherwise the MCU may be rendered unusable.
+    NOTE: Works only with MSP430.dll as backend.

 USB JTAG adapters